sociomantic-tsunami/git-hub/README.rst

 Similar Projects
 ================

-We explored other other alternatives before starting this project, but none of these tools do (or are targeted) at what we needed.
+We explored other alternatives before starting this project, but none of these tools do (or are targeted) at what we needed.
 But here are the ones we found, in case they are a better fit for you: